1. Download a free Bean Cash Application

 Download a compatible Bean Cash Application ("wallet") for your computer from the “Bean Cash Applications" column on the right.

-Note: Bean Cash is a very mature blockchain (Nearly 4yrs old!)It will normally take about 3-4 days to fully synchronize your node with the blockchain.
+Note: Bean Cash is a very mature blockchain (Now over 5 years old!)It will normally take about 3-4 days to fully synchronize your node with the blockchain.
 If you want to speed up the time it takes, see the section at the bottom of this page, "Synchronize Your Bean Cash Node With The Blockchain Faster!"

 2. Get BEAN CASH

 Wait for your BEAN Cash Core to fully synchronize before sending your BEAN to your wallet!

 3. Use BEAN CASH